Why has the MIT Pharmacy closed?

 When it comes to prescriptions, brand-name medications are available only when the prescribing provider provides clinical documentation of medical necessity in the patient’s electronic medical record — for example, in the rare case that a patient has an adverse reaction to one of the inactive ingredients in the generic version.
 In that case, a patient would have a medical need for the brand-name version of the medication, and their provider would include the “medical justification” in the patient’s medical record.

-Due to issues involving licensing and security, the MIT Pharmacy is unable to install a drop-off kiosk for unwanted medications.
+Due to issues involving licensing and security, we cannot install a drop-off kiosk for unwanted medications.
 However, we offer our patients two options for responsible medication disposal: postage-paid mailing envelopes and a drug-deactivation system that renders pharmaceutical compounds inert and safe for disposal with ordinary household waste.
 Both are available at no charge.

-The postage-paid envelopes are a good solution for people who have many unwanted medications or who have liquid medications to dispose of, because each envelope can hold a number of medications in their original containers to be sent off for safe disposal.
+The postage-paid envelopes are a good solution for people who have many unwanted medications or who have liquid medications to dispose of because each envelope can hold many medications in their original containers to be sent off for safe disposal.
 The drug-deactivation system, on the other hand, consists of a small pouch with an inner packet of activated carbon, a drug-deactivating agent.
 By mixing the activated carbon with water, you can safely deactivate up to 15 tablets of medication in each pouch.

-You can stop by the MIT Pharmacy and ask for the drug-disposal option that best suits your needs.
+You can stop by the MIT over-the-counter kiosk and ask for the drug-disposal option that best suits your needs.
 Undergraduates may also pick up drug-deactivation pouches from the MedLinks in their residences and living groups.

 What should I do if I run into a problem filling a prescription at a retail pharmacy or need information about what my insurance will cover?